 Real estate investment is a great way to protect and grow your wealth.
 Real estate is historically more safe than the stock market and can have a great return on investment.
 There are many options available for real estate investors in Fort Myers to capitalize on writeoffs and other tax haven strategies.
 Here are some of the top ways to make the most of your investment.
-Give Core Real Estate Properties a call at (239)360-3176 to discuss these methods and see what will work best for you.
+Give Core Real Estate Solutions a call at (239)360-3176 to discuss these methods and see what will work best for you.

 The most common writeoff for real estate investors in Fort Myers are tax deductions most frequently associated with rental properties.
 These writeoffs include items like mortgage interest, property tax, operating expenses, depreciation, and repairs.
 As the property manager, you are able to write off ordinary and necessary expenses for managing, conserving and maintaining the rental property.
 These repair and maintenance expenses do not increase the value of the property, they simply keep the property in good condition, that is why you are able to write them off.

 The capital gains tax depends on how long you own the property.
 If you own the property for less than one year, you will have to file that profit with your regular income.
 You will definitely want to try to own the property for more than one year, those profits are taxed at a much lower rate, and if your gains are less than your losses, you can offset thousands of dollars of taxable income.
 Even homeowners can take advantage of the capital gains tax laws and not pay taxes on up to $500,000 of profit!

 Depreciation is another rental property focused writeoff that is calculated from three main factors: the basis of the property, or what it’s worth; the recovery period for the property, and the depreciation method used.
 The most common method of depreciation is called the Modified Accelerated Cost Recovery System (MACRS).
 The IRS allows real estate investors to deduct depreciation on a piece of residential property for 27.5 years, and 39 years for commercial real estate properties.